-- 1 Boat rentals, wave runner rentals some time of ice cream sandwich shop. - 2 None - General site cleanup and maintenance would make the marina more enjoyable for non-boaters to frequent.
+П Boat rentals, wave runner rentals some time of ice cream sandwich shop.
+2 None က General site cleanup and maintenance would make the marina more enjoyable for non-boaters to frequent.
 Upgraded public bathrooms that are properly maintained would be great.
 We'd love to see the big ALPENA letters out there to generate more social media activity.
-Some extra-large Adirondack chairs fastened to the ground would be fun too. - 4 new bathrooms public access to them better parking lot - 5 Because of high water road needs to be raised so people can get to the break wall. - 6 None - 7 Slip pricing needs to be similar to others....(RC,etc.) - The fish cleaning station could use some updates and with the high water getting to the docks can be wet through private dollars.
+Some extra-large Adirondack chairs fastened to the ground would be fun too.
+4 new bathrooms public access to them better parking lot 5 Because of high water road needs to be raised so people can get to the break wall.
+9 None 7 Slip pricing needs to be similar to others(RC,etc.) ∞ The fish cleaning station could use some updates and with the high water getting to the docks can be wet through private dollars .
 IE the concession.
 I have told Don I would be interested in doing a long term contract for the concession that would have certain percentage of the profits ear marked for development.
-That concession has been run into the ground.
+That concession has been run into the ground .
 It could be so much more but we need the right plan and people in place.
 If I had it there would be a place to eat.
 The store would be so much more.
 Shower facilities.
-Shared space for the Charters to operate in.
-All this could be done by someone motivated to develop it.
-But without a long term contract it will never happen.

-The fear is if you make it into a profitable enterprise, the work will go to waste when someone else comes in and lowballs your bid.
-You going to have to put some serious thought into what you expect from the person thats comes in next.
+Shared space 0 The fear is if you make it into a profitable enterprise, the work will go to waste when someone else comes in and lowballs your bid.
+You going to nave to put some serious thought into what you expect from the person thats comes in next.
 Or if you run it yourself, find someone that is energetic enough to really run with the development of the sight.
-But right now it looks like that is not going to happen anytime in the next ten

-Where to start?
+But right now it looks like that is not going to happen anytime in the next ten years.
+10 Where to start?
 Because of Nature, serious work is needed at the Marina. the entire road by the Yacht Club is threatened?
 But the rock berm seems to be holding so that the adjacent stage etc are not endangered.
 Public Restrooms?
 Removing the existing plumbing & sandblasting the inside should clean it out.
 Then seal it with KILZ or another paint & put in new sinks, toilets & urinals.
 Shouldn't cost as much as building a new one.
 We all do not have the luxury of starting from scratch.
 Go back to what our grandparents did Make do, make over, do without.
 We do not need Cadillac's.
-The materials being used today are often far less durable than what was used before. ... note the Original City restrooms are still sitting at the corner of Third & Sable Street (Offices & such).

-We just purchased a sailboat, so this is our first year using the marina as a boat owner.
+The materials being used today are often far less durable than what was used before note the Original City restrooms are still sithing at the corner of Third & Sable Street (Offices & such) We just purchased a sailboat, so this is our first year using the marina as a boat owner.
 Overall, our experience has been great.
-It would be nice for it to be cleaned more regularly- especially all the goose droppings that always seem to be on the docks and sidewalks near the docks.
+It would be nice for 11 It to be cleaned more regularly- especially all the goose droppings that always seem to be on the docks and sidewalks near the docks.
 Also, having the area closed due to high water levels made it difficult to get to our boat, even on foot.
-Sailing at night was difficult since none of the marina lights near our boat (or breakwall) were turned on-- assuming that was because of the water levels.
+Sailing at night was difficult since none of the marina lights near our boat (or breakwall) were turned on assuming that was because of the water levels.
+12 None 13 Never use it.
+14 Clean up the flower area behind the sewage treatment plant it used to be beautiful and now it's over grown 15 Lighting, water rising issues, electrical and plumbing issues, better cleaning of docks